patricia-benites/Data-Analysis-Projects/Titanic_dataset_investigation_Python/README.md

     This project is part of the Data Analyst Nanodegree Program at Udacity.
     The code was written in Python.
 The data is from the Titanic dataset.
-    The Html file contains the code and the analysis.
-I also included an md file which contains the code and png files containing the graphs.
+    The Html and md files contain the code and the analysis.
+I also included png files containing the graphs.

     Summary
     • Posed a question about a dataset, then used NumPy and Pandas to answer that question based on the data